 Restoring biodiversity along the Italian Green Belt: forgotten bunkers, abandoned meadows and disappearing ponds

-The project is being implemented by Associazione Rete Italiana European Green Belt APS in partnership with Wild Routes in the period of October 2022 until September 2024.
+The project was implemented by Rete Italiana European Green Belt APS in partnership with Wild Routes APS from October 2022 to September 2024.

 Challenge